NWChemEx/TAMM/dox/TAMMRuntime.md

 # Introduction

+The purpose of the TAMM runtime engine is to enable automated communication management (including communication overlap and caching), memory management (including memory bounded execution), reordering and parallelization based on dependence anlaysis, and an abstraction for execution on multiple compute devices (e.g., CPU vs GPU).

+The runtime engine operates on the following abstractions: tasks, data collections (primarily tensors),  data blocks.

-The purpose of the TAMM runtime engine is to execute tensor operations in parallel, according to the dependencies between them.
-Programmer submits tasks to the runtime system, and then runtime manages data allocations/deallocations on different memories, data transfers, scheduling of tasks, communication-computation overlap.
+Programmer submits tasks to the runtime engine, and then runtime manages data allocations/deallocations on different memories, data transfers, scheduling of tasks, communication-computation overlap.
+Tasks are submitted with a specific permission on data collections and request accesses to data blocks from data collections in various modes.
+The runtime schedules tasks when the task's dependences have been satisfied and data or buffer to which the task requested access are available in the desired mode.

-In the TAMM runtime, tasks are structured around permissions and access patterns on blocks of memory.
+Tasks are structured around permissions and access patterns on blocks of memory.
 Tasks are expressed at the level of labeled tensor and particular tensor blocks (IndexTensor(tensor, blockid)).
 The permissions determine which parts of tensors tasks are allowed to process, and access patterns inform the runtime which of the allowed blocks will actually be accessed in any given task.
-Tasks can be submitted recursively, and the child tasks can request permissions that are a subset of parent permissions.
+Tasks can be submitted recursively (including possible tail recursion), and the child tasks can request permissions that are a subset of parent permissions.
 Access patterns of a task have to be a subset of its permissions.
-The declared permissions allow the runtime to determine the dependencies between tasks and to execute them without conflicts, and the access patterns support efficient memory management.
+The declared permissions allow the runtime to determine the dependencies between tasks and to execute them without conflicts, and the access patterns support efficient memory and communication management.

 This document describes high-level ideas.
 Specific APIs are described in detail in the generated code documentation.